A Peek at Supermassive Black Holes

 I know.
 I’ve foreshadowed dark matter a lot by now, haven’t I?

-11 thoughts on “A Peek at Supermassive Black Holes
+11 responses to “A Peek at Supermassive Black Holes”

 What they mean for the universe in the past and the future may never be known but I bet those buggers have been up to tricks!